• Skip to main content

 Is food provided for the Dominican Rosary Pilgrimage?

 Pilgrims are responsible for bringing or purchasing their own food.
-There is a food court in the Basilica and several restaurants located near the Basilica.
+There are several restaurants within walking distance on Monroe Street and 12th Street.
+Restaurant Guide

 Is there special housing provided for pilgrims?